New Year, New You

 They can often start off well but end up a bit abandoned.
 Thinking about some realistic, long-term lifestyle changes may be a good option.
 Why not look at some of the suggestions below and pick some that you could fit into your lifestyle!

-- Be snack savvy – there’s no reason why snacks can’t be incorporated into a healthy diet!
+- Be snack savvy – there’s no reason why snacks cannot be incorporated into a healthy diet!
 But it’s important to avoid having too many snacks that are low in essential nutrients and high in fat, salt and sugar.
-Try swapping fried crisps, chocolate and sweets for fruit, vegetable sticks, low fat yogurts, unsalted nuts, wholegrain crispbreads, oatcakes or rice cakes with low fat dips or houmous to keep you going between meals
+Try swapping fried crisps, chocolate and sweets for fruit, vegetable sticks, low-fat yogurts, unsalted nuts, wholegrain crispbreads, oatcakes or rice cakes with low-fat dips or houmous to keep you going between meals.

-- Eat more plants - incorporate some plant-based protein into your day (e.g. beans, peas, lentils, tofu, nuts or seeds).
-Why not try swapping some or all of the meat for pulses in traditional dishes – for example, chickpeas in a curry, lentils in a bolognaise or mixed beans in a chilli for a change!
+- Eat more plants - incorporate some plant-based protein into your day (such as beans, peas, lentils, tofu, nuts or seeds).
+Why not try swapping some or all the meat for pulses in traditional dishes – for example, chickpeas in a curry, lentils in a bolognese or mixed beans in a chilli for a change!

 - Just add water – good hydration is essential to keep your body and mind working their best.
 You should be drinking 6-8 (200ml) glasses of non-alcoholic fluids per day to stay hydrated.
 Water is a great choice, but other fluids like tea, coffee, unsweetened fruit juices and soft drinks also count.
-Sugar sweetened beverages should be minimised and fruit juices and smoothies should be limited to a total of 150 ml per day.
+Sugar-sweetened beverages should be minimised, and fruit juices and smoothies should be limited to a total of 150ml per day.
 It’s best to avoid having too many sugary or alcoholic drinks.
-See our Hydration Guide for more information.
+For more information see our hydration guide.

 Calories used based on